djeada/Databases-Notes/notes/09_database_replication/03_multi_master_replication.md

 ### Setup and Configuration

-1. **Installation**: Install MySQL and Galera Cluster on each master node.
+1. Installation: Install MySQL and Galera Cluster on each master node.
 Depending on the Linux distribution, the commands may vary:

 ```bash
 # For Ubuntu/Debian: